taz-j/ReptileCove/README.md

 Introduces the user to the team behind Reptile Cove.
 The user can fill out a contact form if they wish to get in touch with the team.

 ##### "Adopt a Reptile" Page
 Users that are not signed in can view a list of reptiles available to adopt.
-A user must be signed in to enquire and adopt a reptile.
+A user must be signed in to enquire about a reptile.
 Users can also add a reptile for adoption, with relevant information, including age, medical history, temperament, and husbandry requirements.

 ##### "Blog" Page
 Users can view educational posts written by Reptile Cove's admin team.
-An admin user can log in and update blog posts or add new blog posts.
+An admin user can log in and update blog posts, add new blog posts, or delete blog posts.

 ##### "Snake Catchers" Page